openpracticelibrary/openpracticelibrary/src/pages/practice/means-to-end.md

   Once you are done, pat yourself on the back.
 The hardest part is complete.

-  The Tactical Layer is concerned with how to implement the strategy and what short term objectives or OKRs to hit in support of the long term goals.
+  The Tactical Layer is concerned with how to implement the strategy and what short-term objectives or OKRs to hit in support of the long-term goals.

+  Existing projects can now be mapped to the tactics section to validate your strategy and ensure whether existing initiatives are still in alignment with the strategy.
+If you need new ideas you can run a [How Might We](https://openpracticelibrary.com/practice/hmw/) ideation session.
+This will allow you to get a fresh view and to establish new tactical approaches to achieve the short team objectives or key results.
+Important again is that the mapping with the strategic layer (strategy & goals) is completed to stay aligned.
 difficulty: hard
 participants: []
 ---